bpucker/FlavonoidFriday/README.md

 ### (15) Role of TT10 in the seed coloration ###

-> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** TT10 is a laccase-like polyphenol oxidase which appears to be involved in the oxidative polymerization of flavonoids in developing A. thaliana seed coats #FlavonoidFriday (details: https://bit.ly/34KmA7u)
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** TT10 is a laccase-like polyphenol oxidase which appears to be involved in the oxidative polymerization of flavonoids in developing Arabidopsis thaliana seed coats.
+The TT10 products are responsible for the brown seed color. #FlavonoidFriday (details: https://bit.ly/34KmA7u)